ajtock/NGS_intro_Cambridge_SysBio/README.md

 4. Filtering of alignments based on the quality of these mappings to the reference genome
 5. Detection of DNA sequence differences between the L*er* and Col-0 genomes (variant calling)

-Variant calling is often an important part of genetic mapping studies aimed at dissecting the genetic basis of particular traits or conditions, or research into genetic variation within populations.
+Variant calling is often an important part of genetic mapping studies aimed at dissecting the genetic basis of particular traits or conditions, and of research into genetic variation within populations.
 Bioinformatics pipelines that work with other types of NGS data (such as RNA-seq or ChIP-seq) apply the first four of the steps above.
 This practical should therefore give you a general feel for how NGS data processing and analysis pipelines work.